Feeding your baby formula: Safely making and storing formula

 The safest way to make powdered formula is to follow these steps:

-2. Let the boiled water cool to no less than 70°C (158°F).
-Water less than 70°C (158°F)is not hot enough to kill harmful germs that may be in the powder.
-Use a digital thermometer to check the temperature
+2. Let the water cool, but do not let the temperature go below 70oC (158oF).
+The water needs to be hot enough to kill harmful germs that may be in the powder.
+Check with a food thermometer

-If you make more than 1 bottle at a time, cool the bottles quickly under cold running water or in a bowl filled with cold water and ice.
-Store them in the fridge and use within 24 hours.
+If you make more than one bottle, quickly cool any bottles you want to use later.
+Put bottles under cold running water or in a bowl filled with cold water and ice.
+Store in the fridge and use within 24 hours.

-Infant formula machines are not recommended because the water may not be kept at a safe temperature.
+Infant formula machines are not recommended for powdered formula because they may not keep water at a safe temperature.

-Store unopened powdered formula cans in a cool, dry place.
-Once the cans are opened, store in a cool, dry place with the lids tightly closed.
-Do not store them in the fridge.
-After a can is open, use the rest of the powdered formula within 1 month, and before the expiration date.
-To help you remember , write the date when you first open the can on the lid.
+Store powdered formula cans in a cool, dry place.
+If the can has been opened, make sure the lid is tightly closed.
+Do not store open cans in the fridge.
+After a can is open, use the formula within one month and before the expiration date.
+To help you remember, write the date on the lid when you first open the can.

-How do I get the formula to the right temperature to feed my baby?
+How do I get formula to the right temperature to feed my baby?

-If just made, powdered formula is too hot to feed to your baby.
-Cool it by putting the bottle under cold running water or in a bowl filled with cold water and ice.
+If the formula is too hot, cool it by putting the bottle under cold running water or in a bowl filled with water and ice.
+Do not get tap water on the nipple or ring of the bottle.

-Do not warm formula in the microwave.
+Do not warm formula in a microwave.
 Microwaves heat unevenly and create hot spots.
 Hot spots in the formula could burn your baby’s mouth.

 How can I feed my baby away from home?

-If you plan to be away for 2 hours or less, place prepared formula in an insulated bag or cooler with an ice pack.
+If you plan to be away for 2 hours or less, put prepared formula in an insulated bag or cooler with an ice pack.
 Use the formula within 2 hours.

 If you plan to be away from home for longer than 2 hours, the safest option is to bring unopened ready-to-feed formula with you.